edinstance/distributed-aviation-system/services/flights/README.md

 ### 3. Run Migrations

-Migrations are stored in `migrations/` and are applied using [golang-migrate](https://github.com/golang-migrate/migrate).
+Migrations are stored in the [migrations](migrations) folder and are applied using [golang-migrate](https://github.com/golang-migrate/migrate).
 They must be applied in order — use `migrate` to handle that automatically.